damarisparasca/HoTsPot-Hosted/README.md

     - Make sure you have Python 3 and Streamlit installed.
 Then go to the corresponding folder, run: **streamlit run app.py**
     - You can also access our prediction model directly from https://hotspot-intervention-wwpysabdsmce8rlswpnkv7.streamlit.app/?utm_medium=oembed

-  #### To run the watercredit market simulator only:
+  #### To run the WaterCredits market simulator only:
     - Make sure you have Python 3 and Streamlit installed.
 Then go to the corresponding folder, run: **streamlit run app.py**
     - You can also access our prediction model directly from https://mpecwatercredit.streamlit.app/

 ## 2. `WOWCOW.zip`

-This ZIP contains the educational farming game WOWCOW, designed to illustrate WaterCredit machnism.
+This ZIP contains the educational farming game WOWCOW, designed to illustrate WaterCredits machnism.
 It is adapted from the open-source game **Farmhand** by Jeremy Kahn, with modifications to include Watercredits and sustainable farming practices.

 ### How to Run